fastly/token-functions/README.md

   unset req.http.X-Exp;
 ```

 > NOTE: Please generate your own key before using this code.
+Remove the brackets around the string and generate a new key using `openssl rand -base64 32`.

 This code expects to find a token in the `?token=` GET parameter.
 Tokens take the format of `[expiration]_[signature]` and look like this: `1441307151_4492f25946a2e8e1414a8bb53dab8a6ba1cf4615`.
 The full request URL would look like this: